fl4shk/snow64_cpu/docs/outputs/snow64_instruction_set.md

 			* Note:  Shift right
 			* Note:  dSrc0's signedness is used to determine the type of right shift:
-				* If dSrc0 is unsigned, a logic right shift is performed
+				* If dSrc0 is unsigned, a logical right shift is performed
 				* If dSrc0 is signed, an arithmetic right shift is performed
 			* Note:  dSrc1 is always treated as unsigned (due to being a